nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 Now we will join this table layer with your spatial data.
 Right-click on the vector_grid layer, select Properties and click on the Joins option

 Click on the plus  button to create a new join.
-The Add Vector Join dialogue box will now open
+The Add Vector Join dialogue box will now open.

 - Make sure that pop_2011 is selected in the **Join layer** dropdown box
 - **grid_ID** should be selected in the **Join field** dropdown box